Ekklesia Series // “I Will Build My Church?”

 I will build my “church”?

 It is at the Gates of Hades that Jesus releases two of the greatest revelations in the New Testament.
 First, the declaration that He is the Christ.
 And second, that He will build his church and the Gates of Hades will not prevail against it.
-The mission is to destroy the works of darkness at and through the Gates of Hades with our Ruler and Messiah, King Jesus.
-The agency Jesus chooses to do so is through the “Ekklesia”, NOT the “church.”
+Our mission is to destroy the works of darkness at and through the Gates of Hades with our Ruler and Messiah, King Jesus.
+The agency Jesus chooses to move through the Gates is the “Ekklesia”, NOT the “church.”

 How we have come to define “church” as we do today

 Pick a dictionary, any dictionary, and look up the word “church.”
 In the popular Merriam-Webster dictionary (as in virtually all dictionaries), the first definition you see is “a building for public worship.”
 If you delve deeper into the etymology of the word (at the bottom of the page), Merriam-Webster leads you to the Greek word that defines its origin; it’s the word “kuriakon” which means “the Lord’s house.”

 What is startling to realize is that the word for “church” (Greek word “kuriakon”) did not exist until the fifth century or 400 AD.
 So, if we embrace the reality that Jesus used the word “church” in Matthew 16:18 we have to believe and except that fact that Jesus used a word 350 years BEFORE it even existed!!

 Jesus most likely spoke these words to Peter and the disciples in his native language of Aramaic and used the word “ladoth.“ This Aramaic word used for church is an old Semitic legal term from the root ‘od which means “to assemble or gather together for the purpose of testifying, instructing in a matter of law or to call a witness to testify.”
 So the disciples heard Jesus say “ladoth” in Aramaic which is rightly translated “Ekklesia” in the Greek language.
 1